-I included it in my process and it does wonders!
 Those are the words that come to my mind when I read your questionnaire.
 For example, your brand might need to be: classic, elegant and timeless, putting quality above quantity.
 From there, it will be easy to choose your perfect fonts, colours, visuals and create your perfect logo.

 5. Inspiration board.

 This is the last part of the presentation.
 It’s a mood board I create for you, that represents all the above and translates it to visuals.
 You’ll get the taste of your future brand style and feel.
 Usually, my clients are surprised how close is it to what they wanted to achieve.
 Sometimes they are also stunned because they didn’t realise it’s possible for them.
 It is possible for you to have an amazing, unique brand created for your business.

 This is also a moment when my clients realise I understand them and their vision.
 It helps them relax and trust me, which in turn allows me to do my best work and exceed their expectations.

 When your brand lacks strategy, you may encounter problems like:

 You mostly have clients who expect something you don’t offer or have different work ethic, therefore, are a nightmare to work with.